 Japanese rice or any local rice to serve

 To make the sauce, heat the oil in a small pan.
 Add onion, ginger and garlic and sauté for 2 minutes, then add carrots and cook slowly for 10 minutes with the lid on, stirring occasionally until softened and starting to caramelize.
 Stir in the flour and curry powder and cook for a minute.
 Slowly pour in the stock until combined (do this gradually to avoid getting lumps).
 Add the sugar or honey, tomato paste, soy sauce, worcestershire sauce, cumin powder and bay leaf and bring to the boil, then reduce the heat and simmer for 20 minutes, so that the sauce thickens but is still of pouring consistency.
 Add garam masala, and then pass the sauce through a sieve.

 Now prepare the chicken.
 Lay the seasoned flour, egg and breadcrumbs on separate plates.
 Coat the chicken in the flour, and then dip into the egg and finally into the breadcrumbs.
 Heat the oil in a frying pan and fry the breaded chicken breasts for 5 minutes on each side, or until golden and cooked through.
 Remove from the pan with a slotted spoon and leave to drain on kitchen paper.

 Fry an egg and top it on the rice.
 Slice the chicken diagonally and serve with the sauce drizzled over.

-While I alternate between picking the ladle and rustling something up for dinner or making a curio for our home, I am ready for my next phase.
+While I alternate between picking the ladle and rustling something up for dinner or making a curio for our home, I am ready for my next phase (Back to School).
 Wonder what new wondrous adventures it will take me on.